CCN-Support/CCN_Wiki/docs/source/mri.rst

 ^^^^^^^^^^^^^^^^^^^^
 CCN can assist you with developing and refining a scan protocol at no charge.

-If you need CCN staff to help you with creating and designing the protocol on the console computer, reach out to ccnsupport@g.ucla.edu with the following information:
+If you need CCN staff to help you with creating a protocol on the console computer, reach out to ccnsupport@g.ucla.edu with the following information:

 - Name of lab and PI
 - Name of existing or new project you want this protocol to be organized under
 - Description of desired sequences with as much detail as possible (TR, number of volumes/measurements, resolution, etc.)
 - All resources from other protocols that can be used as references (e.g., PDF and/or .exar1 file from another study you ran and would like to closely emulate)

-The more information you can provide up front, the more work CCN staff can start doing whenever the scanner is available.
+The more information you can provide up front, the more CCN staff can leverage scanner availability to make progress on your request.
 References from other protocols will be especially helpful to speed things up as a starting point.

 CCN will grant your SIStat account uncharged time that you can use to schedule development time on the calendar.
 This time will need to be coordinated with CCN staff and take place during regular business hours.